ProtonWallet/flutter-app/README.md

 For android: you need to change flutter side and also the android native:

 - we use atlas: `pascal` for test.  `wallet-api` for production

+Both production and development environments require a developer VPN.
+Additionally, the production environment needs login accounts to be whitelisted.

 ## Commands